shakhesierfan/Verification-and-Synthesis-of-DTCBFs/Synthesis_Algorithm_Bilevel/README.md

 ## 🔹 Citation
-If you use this code in your work, please cite the original paper:
+If you find this code useful, please cite our paper

-*Shakhesi, E., et al. "Verification and Synthesis of Discrete-Time Control Barrier Functions."
-[Paper details]*
+@article{Shakhesi2025DTCBFs,
+  title     = {Verification and Synthesis of Discrete-Time Control Barrier Functions (DTCBFs)}, author    = {Erfan Shakhesi and W.P.M.H.
+(Maurice) Heemels and Alexander Katriniok}, journal   = {IEEE Transactions on Automatic Control}, year      = {2025}
+}

 ---